 As some stage Louis was wounded and evacuated Home.
 He was being treated in Brook War Hospital, Shooters Hill in south London when he died of wounds on 22nd May 1918.
 He is buried in Paddington Old Cemetery, Kilburn – a few miles south of the family home in Golders Green.
 It’s possible he suffered wounds earlier, but most likely this was during the withdrawal from St Quentin during the German spring offensive of March 1918 or the Spoil Bank at Ypres in the next month.

 *1 The Manchesters did not recruit in London and it’s likely Louis arrived at Etaples Infantry Brigade Depot to find himself promptly moved to the 19th Manchesters who will have been in need of replacement drafts of men who regularly joined them through 1916-1918.
-He may have originally enlisted for General Service, Middlesex Regiment or other London based Regiment.
+He enlisted in Cricklewood and may have originally joined for General Service, Middlesex Regiment or other London based Regiment.

 *2 There is one casualty in the number sequence who was killed 31/3/1917.